R-ayush/Disease-Medicine-Prediction-System/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-## 📞 Contact & Support

-For questions, issues, or suggestions:
-- Open an issue on GitHub
-- Email: [itsrayushsingh@gmail.com]
-- Documentation: [Link to docs]

-## 🙏 Acknowledgments

-- Dataset sources and medical knowledge bases
-- Open-source ML community
-- Healthcare professionals who provided domain expertise
-- All contributors and testers

 ---

 **Made with  for better healthcare accessibility**